risk-first/website/book/Preface.md

 if waterfall applies the principles from building, and lean applies the principles from manufacture, risk First applies the principles from finance.

+- I have this pattern

+- looking at projects, working out how they fail.
+Understanding how failure happens, then avoiding it.
+"It's all about risk" - Ward C.

+- it's all on the web.
+- it's part 1 of 2.